Check Vichy Cosmetic Batch Code

 Start with box flap / tube crimp, then check any label edge, crimp, seal, or sticker.
 Use one short complete lot string, not the barcode, shade name, or product reference.

-Why can a Vichy result look older than the purchase date?
+Why can a decoded Vichy result look older than the purchase date?

 Pharmacy and online-pharmacy stock can move at different speeds by country.
 A decoded date can reflect production before retail sale, so it should be read with seller turnover, packaging condition, and official labels.

-Can a Vichy batch code prove authenticity or safety?
+Can this Vichy batch code prove authenticity or safety?

 No. The code is a freshness and stock-rotation signal.
 Authenticity and practical safety still depend on seller reliability, packaging quality, PAO, storage, and current product condition.